IrondiUg/Network_Attack_And_Detection/README.md

 # Network Attack Detection & Reporting Using Cowrie Honeypot
 ## 1. Introduction
 This project documents the deployment and use of a Cowrie Honeypot to detect, observe, and log simulated network attacks within a controlled virtual lab environment.
 The objective was to understand attacker reconnaissance techniques, credential abuse, and post-authentication behavior while ensuring that no real system resources were exposed or compromised.
-The exercise was carried out as part of an internship assignment focused on practical network security monitoring and incident reporting.
 ________________________________________
 ## 2. Objectives
 -	Deploy a functional honeypot environment for attack detection